justinkelly/justinkelly.github.io/_posts/2021-09-20-using-ai-to-automatically-transcribe-1890s-handwritten-jenkins-diaries-from-the-state-library-of-victoria.md

 For people with visual or learning difficulttiues, a Library having historical handwritten documents with no transcriptions, is the same is having no documents at atll.

- Any transcription - with approblie cavests/notices - is better than none.
+Any transcription - with appropriate caveats/notices - is better than none.

-Many Librarians are hesitant to make public something that is not perfect, when focused around items of limited quantity - this makes sense, but when a library such as SLV has hundres of thousands of items undescribed, a more pragmatic is recommended.
+Many Librarians are hesitant to make public something that is not perfect, when focused around items of limited quantity - this makes sense, but when a library such as SLV has hundreds of thousands of items undescribed, a more pragmatic is recommended.

 ## Conclusion

-AI based transctiptsion does not replace the need for manual human based transcriptions of historical doucments - it complements it, and enables an institution to base transcriptions for previously unimaginable quantioty of items.
+For the purpose of accessibility and quantity rather than accuracy and quality, AI based handwriting to text presents a new solutions to complement manual transcriptions of historical documents.